Drennan98/TeeTime/README.md

 - Google Fonts was used to import fonts for the project.

-- Django Summernote was used for thr uploading of media files.
+- Django Summernote was used for the uploading of media files.

 ## Planning